papimenon/docs/docs/pages/semantic_sdk/io_mapper.md

 )
 ```

+### Add the Edge

-### Finally add the edge and you can run the your LangGraph graph
+With the edge added, you can run the your LangGraph graph.

 ```python
 workflow.add_edge("create_communication", "io_mapping")
 workflow.add_edge("io_mapping", "send_communication")
 ```

-Here is a flow chart of io mapper in a LangGraph graph of the discussed multi agent software discussed above
+A flow chart of Io Mapper in a LangGraph graph of the discussed multi agent software discussed above

 ```mermaid
 flowchart TD